cis1905-fall2024/project2-links/README.md

 As with `reverse` and `insert`, the rotation code will follow the pattern.

-1. Take ownership of the current node using `std::mem::take`.
+1. Take ownership of the current node using `mem::take`.
 2. Modify the node as needed.
 3. Write the modified node back to the original location (`self`).